elyobo/vim/README.md

 # Plugins

 Plugins are managed with Pathogen.
-Check out the plugin git source into ~/.vim/bundles, open vim and run :Helpfiles to build all docs.
+It's recommended to use git submodules, but you can check out the plugin git source into ~/.vim/bundles, open vim and run :Helpfiles to build all docs.

 # Structure